fahimkuet09/E-filing-System-Laravel/README.md

 # File-Approval-System-Laravel
+A complete file approval and management system built with Laravel.
+The application streamlines document approvals across multiple departments with role-based access and dynamic workflows

-# Web Application Details Features
+# Features
-- Complete web application with a dynamic service section.
-- There are five(5) types of user( Normal User, HOD, Managing Director, Board Member, Admin)
+Dynamic Service Section with customizable options.

+Five User Roles:

+👤 Normal User

+🏢 Head of Department (HOD)

+👨‍💼 Managing Director (MD)

+🗳️ Board Member

+🔑 Administrator

+User & Department Management

-- Admin can add, edit user.
+Admin can add, edit, and manage users.

-- Admin can add, edit Department.
+Admin can add, edit, and manage departments.

+Approval Workflow

-- HOD can create new File and set the Approval flow where the File will go.
+HOD can create new files and define approval flows.

-- USER Can add new note under the File.
-- User can show the incoming note in Inbox .Then he/she takes action on that note.
-Then he/she forwards the note to the next person in approval flow.
-- After Forwarding the note,  note  will go to the next approval person.
+Users can add notes under a file.

+Notes appear in the Inbox for review and action.

+Notes can be forwarded through the approval chain.

+Decision Making

-- FinallY Managing Director can Approve or Reject or forwarding the note.
+Managing Director can approve ✅, reject ❌, or forward notes.

-- Then note will go to the Accounts Section for final clearance.
-- User can add new Query, Template in the file Process.
-- All Note list filtering option in Admin , HOD AND Managing DIRECTOR Panel.
-- Report
+Final clearance handled by the Accounts Section.

+Additional Tools

+Users can add queries and templates to streamline file processing.

+Filtering options available in Admin, HOD, and Managing Director panels.

+Reports for monitoring and tracking activities

 ###
 # Key Technology